jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 1. Querying for device groups present in the API Services Gateway
 2. Creating a device group on the API Services Gateway
-3. Populating our newly created device group withe a trusted remote BIG-IP
+3. Populating our newly created device group with a trusted remote BIG-IP

 **Step 1.
 Query for existing device group trusts**